carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 Next, we will perform a train/test split so that we can test for overfitting effects.
+We will limit the size of the training set here to illustrate a point.
+Typically, you'd want to use around 30% of the data for testing.

 ```python